usebruno/bruno-website/posts/bootstrapping.md

 ---
-title: 'bootsrapping'
+title: 'bootstrapping'
 date: '13 Dec 2023'
-description: 'bootsrapping bruno'
+description: 'bootstrapping bruno'
 ---
 Hey everyone, This is Anoop, creator and lead maintainer of Bruno.